samdasoxide/django-starter/{{cookiecutter.project_slug}}/provisioning/README.md

 The vault password is currently set to "examplepassword".
-You should [rekey](http://docs.ansible.com/ansible/playbooks_vault.html#rekeying-encrypted-files) the vault using a secure password that you transfer out-of-band between colaborators and ensure is never commited to version control.
+You should [rekey](http://docs.ansible.com/ansible/playbooks_vault.html#rekeying-encrypted-files) the vault using a secure password that you transfer out-of-band between collaborators and ensure is never committed to version control.

-To edit the secrets file create `.vault_pass.txt` with the password you provided when rekeying the vault and execute the following command:
+To edit the secrets file create `.vault_pass.txt` with the password you provided when re-keying the vault and execute the following command:

 ```
 $ ansible-vault edit provisioning/group_vars/all/vault.yml --vault-password-file .vault_pass.txt